caseyg/awesome/README.md

 *   [tanepiper/obsidian-garden](https://github.com/tanepiper/obsidian-garden) - A knowledge management garden for https://obsidian.md, in which to grow your ideas

-*   [chrisgrieser/shimmering-obsidian](https://github.com/chrisgrieser/shimmering-obsidian) - Alfred Workflow with dozens of features for controlling your Obsidian vault.
+*   [chrisgrieser/shimmering-obsidian](https://github.com/chrisgrieser/shimmering-obsidian) - Alfred workflow with dozens of features for controlling your Obsidian vault.

 *   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.